hillaryychan/COMP3231/notes/06_System-Calls.md

 ![Structure of a computer system](../imgs/6-4_computer-system-structure.png)

 **System calls** can be viewed as special function calls that provide a controlled entry into the kernel.
-While in the kernel, they perform a privileged operation and return to the original caller with the result.
-They restrict possible entry points to secure locations to prevent entering after any security checks.
+While in the kernel, they perform a privileged operations and return to the original caller with the result.
 The system call interface represents the abstract machine provided by the operating system.

 A brief overview of the system call interface from the user's perspective: